Kim-Ward/as-masterclass/bad_code_better_code.md

 df3.to_csv("users/amp45/python/current_code/input_data/census/total_returns_2021.csv")

 ```
+Can you think of some ways to fix this?
+Have a chat about it.
+If you get stuck, have a look at the steps below, which detail one analyst's valiant attempts to make this bad code better.

 Here, we present three *easy* fixes for the filepath problem.
 ```python
 #1 Changing the "starting point" for filepaths.